project-repo/cagebreak/docs/dev-FAQ.md

 Extrapolate from the examples in the `example_scripts` directory.

-The script should be executable with the .sh library file in the same directory.
+The script should be executable standalone.
+See `test/script-header` for a possible library.

 License, contributors etc. should be appropriate.

-Shellcheck must pass on any script (judicious use of shellcheck pragmas is allowed but discouraged).
+Shellcheck must pass on any script (use of shellcheck pragmas is allowed but discouraged).

 ## How do I add a new gpg key?